Soccer Brawl: Super shots

 USA and England: super shot flies on a "figure eight" trajectory.

 Italy and Germany: super shot flies on zig-zag.

 Spain and Brazil: super shot is energy sphere surrounded by eight small balls.

 Korea and Japan: super shot flies in a circle behind captain and flies straight.

-Neo Geo CD version

-It is possible to choose the difficulty level: Beginner, Normal, Hard, and MVS.
-A match consists of 2 periods.
-It is possible to set period time (15, 30, 45 or 90 min), but it is not actual minutes.
-The half time shows are humorous monochrome skits showing unlucky attempts of engineers to build robots.
-Also, there are no women on the score screen.

 Reception

 In Japan, Game Machine listed Soccer Brawl on their April 1, 1992 issue as being the eighth most-successful table arcade unit of the month, outperforming titles such as Hat Trick Hero.
 In North America, Play Meter listed the game in their April 1994 issue to be the sixty most-popular arcade game at the time.
 The title received mostly positive reception from both critics and reviewers alike since its initial release in arcades and Neo Geo AES.

 In 2014, HobbyConsolas identified Soccer Brawl as one of the twenty best games for the Neo Geo CD.